Army Emergency Relief

 - Home purchase, improvements, or repairs (other than mentioned above)

 - Income taxes

-Active duty Soldiers needing assistance will need the Application for Army Emergency Relief Assistance, AER Form 700, or the Commander’s Referral Program Application, AER Form 600.
-Under the Commanders Referral Program, the Commander or First Sergeant may be the approving authority for assistance of up to $2,000 for active duty RA Soldiers (loan only; other requirements may apply).
-Rental vehicle not available under the Commander’s Referral Program.
-Please utilize the AER Checklist to determine other documentation needed.
+Active duty Soldiers needing assistance will need to complete an application (AER Form 101) for Army Emergency Relief Assistance.
+Through the Quick Assist Program, your Commander or First Sergeant may approve assistance of up to $2,000 for Active Duty RA Soldiers (loan only; other requirements may apply).
+In Section 16 of AER Form 101, choose QAP and have your Commander/1sg complete sections 21-24.
+Please utilize the AER checklist (found under Resources and Forms) to determine other documentation needed.

 Active duty Family members requiring assistance when their Soldier is not in the local area will need to provide a current Military ID, an Army Emergency Relief (AER) Special Power of Attorney (SPOA), Form 53, copy of orders, current address and contact information of Soldier, and other substantiating documents provided on the AER Checklist.

 The Fort Rucker AER office also provides emergency assistance to members of other services through their respective aid societies.
 If an Army installation is not within the area, Army service members can receive assistance at any Navy/Marine Relief Society, Air Force Aid Society or Coast Guard Mutual Aid Society.
 If there is no military aid society within a 50 mile radius, assistance can be obtained by calling the American Red Cross, (877) 272-7337.

 AER also provides scholarship programs for spouse and dependent children of active duty, retired, and fallen Soldiers.
 AER’s Education Program is a secondary mission to help Army Families with the costs of education.
 Forms and detailed information on the AER scholarship programs can be obtained by visiting http://www.armyemergencyrelief.org

 Assistance Application Form 101

 Quick Assist Program Budget Form 57